alip67/polymathic/README.md

 ## Approach & Model Selection

-The following pipeline is recommended:
+The following pipeline is implemented:

 ### 1. Data Preprocessing
 - Normalize **each channel independently**.